symfony/symfony-docs/book/from_flat_php_to_symfony2.rst

 In this case, our controller prepares data from the database and then includes a template to present that data.
-With the controller isolated, you can now imagine how it could be easily used to render the same blogs in other formats (RSS, JSON, etc) simply by rendering a different template file (e.g. list.rss.php).
+With the controller isolated, you can now imagine how it could easily be used to render the same blogs in other formats (RSS, JSON, etc) simply by rendering a different template file (e.g. list.rss.php).

 Isolating the Application (Domain) Logic
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Though so far our application contains only one page, let's think ahead a
+So far our application contains only one page, but let's think ahead a
 little bit about how the logic and code of our application might be reused.
-For example, what if a different page needs to use the same database connection
+For example, what if a different page needs to use the same database connection,
 or even the same array of blog posts?
 Let's refactor the code so that the
 core behavior and data-access function of our application are isolated in
 a new file called ``model.php``: